Vasai: Pre-Portuguese era

 The history of Vasai dates back to the ancient Puranic ages.
-Vasai was a trading ground for many Greek, Arabs, Persian and Roman traders and merchants who would enter through the west coast of India.
-The Greek merchant Cosma Indicopleustes is known to have visited the areas around Vasai in the 6th century and the Chinese traveller Xuanzang later on June or July 640.
+Vasai was a trading ground for many Greek, Arab, Persian, and Roman traders and merchants, who would enter through the west coast of India.
+The Greek merchant Cosma Indicopleustes is known to have visited the areas around Vasai in the 6th century, and the Chinese traveler Xuanzang later in June or July 640.
 According to historian José Gerson da Cunha, during this time, Bassein and its surrounding areas appeared to have been ruled by the Chalukya dynasty of Karnataka.

 Until the 11th century, several Arabian geographers had mentioned references to towns nearby Vasai, like Thana and Sopara, but no references had been made to Vasai.
-Vasai was later ruled by the Silhara dynasty of Konkan and eventually passed to the Seuna dynasty.
-It was head of district under the Seuna (1184–1318).
-Later being conquered by the Gujarat Sultanate, where it was named Basai, a few years later Barbosa (1514) described it under the name Baxay (pronounced Basai) as a town with a good seaport belonging to the King of Gujarat.
+Vasai was later ruled by the Silhara dynasty of Konkan, and eventually passed to the Seuna dynasty.
+It was the head of district under the Seuna (1184–1318).
+Later it was conquered by the Gujarat Sultanate, where it was named Basai.
+A few years later Barbosa (1514) described it under the name Baxay (pronounced Basai) as a town with a good seaport belonging to the King of Gujarat.

-In 1295, Italian explorer Marco Polo passed through Vasai.
+In 1295, the Italian explorer Marco Polo passed through Vasai.